-The BASIS Charter School Curriculum in grades 4–7 is one of the most comprehensive middle school programs available in the world.
-It continues to help students develop academic and organizational skills that prepare them for the demanding courses offered in grades 8–12.
+The BASIS Charter School Curriculum in grades 4–7 is one of the most comprehensive middle school programs in the world.
+It continues to help students develop academic and organizational skills that prepare them for more demanding courses offered in grades 8–12.

-Our 4–7 curriculum introduces students to major concepts and skills that they will utilize first in interdisciplinary courses such as Classics, Physical Geography, Introduction to Science, and Engineering & Technology, then utilize in standalone subjects such as Physics and World History, and later in Advanced Placement (AP) courses.
-Students revisit these concepts often in an integrated “spiral” of increasing depth and complexity.
+Our 4–7 curriculum introduces students to major concepts and skills that they will utilize first in interdisciplinary courses such as Classics, Physical Geography, Introduction to Science, and Engineering & Technology; then in standalone subjects such as Physics and World History; and later in Advanced Placement® (AP) courses.
+Students revisit these concepts often, in an integrated “spiral” of increasing depth and complexity.
 A typical grade 7 student at BASIS Charter Schools is enrolled in Algebra I as well as thrice-weekly courses in Chemistry, Biology, and Physics, a foreign language, English, History, Logic, and an elective.

-Since our curriculum is spiraled, concepts like homeostasis (introduced in grade 6 Biology with a focus on the organ systems of the human body) are revisited every year.
+Through our spiraled curriculum, concepts like homeostasis (introduced in grade 6 Biology, with a focus on the organ systems of the human body) are revisited every year.
 In grade 7 Biology, homeostasis is studied in diverse systems of life on Earth.
 By grade 8 Biology, students expand their knowledge as they focus on how genetic mutations and cancers affect homeostasis at the cellular level.
 In this progression, students master difficult material by the time they enroll in AP courses.